How to sell a deceased person’s car

 To apply online, you need the car’s registration number, its VIN/chassis number, the name and postcode registered in the log book.
 You should get a replacement V5C within five working days.

 Alternatively, you can contact the DVLA on 0300 790 6802 to order a duplicate log book.
 As with the online application, you need to give them the registration number and VIN, and the name and postcode on the log book.
-Applying by phone takes around four weeks.
+Bear in mind that applying by phone takes around four weeks.

-If you need to change the address at the same time as obtaining a replacement log book, you have to apply by post.
+If you need to change the address at the same time as getting a replacement logbook, you have to apply by post.
 If your current address doesn’t match the log book, you can’t apply online or by phone.

 You must also tell the DVLA about any major changes to your car too, such as any changes to the colour, chassis or seating capacity.
 In this instance, you must fill in form V62 and send it to: